 The paralysis tick, Ixodes holocyclus, causes tick paralysis.
+It is found all along the Eastern Seaboard of Australia – it is one of the most toxic in the world.
 Tick paralysis is a serious and potentially fatal condition requiring urgent veterinary attention.
 It is important to be aware of paralysis ticks and to actively protect your dog by:

 Important note: Never use any dog tick control products on cats as some dog products are highly toxic to cats and can kill cats.

 What are paralysis ticks and how do they cause paralysis?

 Paralysis ticks are dangerous parasites that can attach to the dog and proceed to suck blood from them.
 As they suck the blood, they secrete a toxin into the pet.
 This toxin affects the nervous system leading to a number of symptoms (see below) and potentially death.